 Why The Men-Only TGL Is Missing The Point

-The aim of the TGL golf league is to engage with a new audience and grow the game, so we question why no women will be competing
+The aim of the TGL golf league is to engage with a new audience and grow the game, so we question why no women are competing

-The Shriners Children's Open is a completely different scenario compared to the TGL golf league.
-The TGL action is set to unfold over two hours in front of a live audience, and it's easy to envision the league evolving into a genuine family-oriented experience with adults and children alike rallying behind their favourite teams.
+The TGL action unfolds over two hours in front of a live audience, so it's easy to envision how this league has the potential to evolve into a genuine family-oriented experience with adults and children alike rallying behind their favourite teams.

 Get the Golf Monthly Newsletter